About Ben

 As well as raising his family and his role in ministry, Ben enjoys creative writing, and is an avid fan of musical theatre.

-He is currently working on a 1930s musical murder mystery, The Actress and The Bishop, which was recently selected for the UK's biggest, national showcase of new writers and shows, taking place at the Birmingham Hippodrome in May 2025.
+In 2025, his 1930s musical murder mystery, The Actress and The Bishop was selected for the UK's biggest, national showcase of new writers and shows, which took place at the Birmingham Hippodrome in May 2025.

 Find out more